kenan-rhoton/shards/skills/medieval/quarterstaff.markdown

 You may use up to 1 Discipline Die on the Defense in addition to any Strength Dice.
 On a tie, you gain 1 Positioning Die.

-### Evade (Defense)
+### Evade (Enhancement)

-- Requires: Nothing
-- Keywords: Defense - Spirit - Range Any
-- Protects from: Any

-You may use up to 2 Discipline Die on the Defense in addition to any Spirit Dice.
+You may use up to 2 Discipline Die on the Defense in addition to any Spirit Dice when you Dodge.
 On a success, steal one additional Positioning Die.